chettrick/stm32cubef4/Projects/STM324xG_EVAL/Demonstrations/readme.txt

  -------
  The video player module provides a video solution based on the STM32F4xx and STemWin movie API.
 It supports playing movie in emf format.
- You can use the *.emf video file provided under "Utilities/Media/Video".
+ You can use the *.emf video file( 320x240 ) provided under "Utilities/Media/Video

  + USB Mass storage Device
  -------------------------